magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-41572-->

-*  CAPTCHA now correctly validates data provided by a shopper, and CAPTCHA fields are now displayed as expected after a shopper’s multiple unsuccessful attempts to check out with PayPal PayflowPro.
+*  CAPTCHA now correctly validates data provided by a shopper, and CAPTCHA fields are now displayed as expected after a shopper’s multiple unsuccessful attempts to check out with PayPal Payflow Pro.

 <!--- MC-41281-->